HawkI: Homography & Mutual Information Guidance for 3D-free Single Image to Aerial View: Method

 Inverse perspective mapping (IPM)~\cite{szeliski2022computer} is a homography transformation from classical computer vision to generate the aerial-view of an image from its ground-view.
 Despite not being accurate, it can provide pseudo weak supervision for the generation of the aerial image and also add more variance to the embedding space.
 We denote the inverse perspective mapping of the input image by $I_{H}$, computed following~\cite{kothandaraman2023aerial}.
-In the second step of finetuning, to find the text embedding $e_{H}$ that best characterises $I_{H}$, we start from $e_{opt}$ and optimize the text embedding with a frozen diffusion model, similar to Equation~\ref{eq:text_opt}.
+We perform the following optimization steps to condition the embedding space towards the desired viewpoint transformation.
+To find the text embedding $e_{H}$ that best characterises $I_{H}$, we start from $e_{opt}$ and optimize the text embedding with a frozen diffusion model, similar to Equation~\ref{eq:text_opt}.
 Finding $e_{H}$ in the vicinity of $e_{opt}$ instead of $e_{S}$ ensures that the text-image space corresponding to $e_{S}$ doesn't get distorted to generate the poor quality IPM image.
 Next, we finetune the diffusion model using the denoising diffusion objective function to reconstruct $I_{H}$ at $e_{H}$, similar to Equation~\ref{eq:lora_opt}.
 Again, only the LoRA layers are finetuned, the rest of the UNet is frozen.

 Note that we find $e_{opt}$ and $e_{H}$ by optimizing $e_{S}$ and $e_{opt}$, respectively for a small number of iterations.
 We need to ensure that $e_{S}$, $e_{opt}$ and $e_{H}$ are all in close vicinity.
-Our finetuning approach conditions the embedding space to encapsulate the details of $I_{S}$, while being able to generate large transformations required for the generation of the aerial image.
+Our finetuning approach conditions the embedding space to encapsulate the details of $I_{S}$ and viewpoint, while having sufficient variance to generate large transformations required for the generation of the aerial image.